 Increase in resources.
-Resources available to low-income countries through the Poverty Reduction and Growth Trust over the period 2009–2014 were boosted to $17 billion, consistent with the call by G‑20 leaders in April 2009 of doubling the IMF’s concessional lending capacity and providing $6 billion additional concessional financing over the next two to three years.
-The IMF’s concessional lending to low-income countries amounted to $3.8 billion in 2009, an increase of about four times the historical levels.
-Concessional commitments from 2009 to 2012 totalled $9.8 billion.
+Resources available to low-income countries through the Poverty Reduction and Growth Trust over the period 2009–14 were boosted, consistent with the call by G‑20 leaders in April 2009 of doubling the IMF’s concessional lending capacity and providing $6 billion additional concessional financing over the next two to three years.
+The IMF’s concessional commitments to low-income countries amounted to $3.8 billion in 2009, an increase of about four times the historical levels.
+Concessional commitments from 2009 to 2013 totaled about $10 billion.

 Establishment of a Post-Catastrophe Debt Relief (PCDR) Trust.
 This allows the IMF to join international debt relief efforts for very poor countries that are hit by the most catastrophic of natural disasters.
 PCDR-financed debt relief amounted to $268 million in 2010.

 Creating a crisis firewall

 As a key part of efforts to overcome the global financial crisis, the Group of Twenty industrialized and emerging market economies (G-20) agreed in April 2009 to increase borrowed resources available to the IMF (complementing its quota resources) by up to $500 billion (which tripled the total pre-crisis lending resources of about $250 billion) to support growth in emerging market and developing countries.